 Dirk Fowler makes posters at F2 Design, a design studio he operates with his wife Carol in Lubbock, Texas.

-His unusually simple concert poster designs are printed using antique letterpress equipment.
+Dirk's unusually simple concert poster designs are printed using antique letterpress equipment.
 Most of his images are hand-cut and are combined with vintage wood and metal type, giving each print an individual, unique, and tactile quality.
 His concert posters have appeared in numerous books and major design publications, as well as galleries and poster exhibits around the world.
 His clients include Wilco, the New York Dolls, Columbia Records, Wired, and Billboard Magazine.

 Von Glitschka is a designer, illustrator, and avid pursuer of all things creative.